nordineb/k8s-training/README.md

 # k8s-training

+Learning Kubernetes quickly and efficiently with hands-on labs

 ## Prerequisites
 ### YAML 101
 You don't have to learn all YAML features, but key concepts you need: